Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 ****Effort alone cannot solve everything. ****

-1. Social Stability
+- Social Stability

 When the socially vulnerable can lead stable lives, the stability of society as a whole increases.
 Poverty and inequality can lead to rising crime rates and social unrest.
 Therefore, supporting the socially vulnerable contributes to the stability of society as a whole.

-1. Protection of Human Rights
+- Protection of Human Rights

 To ensure all individuals enjoy fundamental human rights, a minimum standard of living is essential.
 Thus, supporting the survival of the socially vulnerable is crucial for respecting and protecting human rights.

-1. Social Equity
+- Social Equity

-1. Human Dignity
+- Human Dignity

-1. Social Solidarity
+- Social Solidarity

 Supporting the socially vulnerable enhances a sense of unity and community, promoting overall social harmony and solidarity.

-1. Economic Soundness
+- Economic Soundness

-Enhancing the purchasing power of the impoverished is crucial for maintaining a healthy economic cycle.
-Their presence as consumers contributes to market vitality and the creation of demand.
-To establish a theory of survival for the socially vulnerable, considering the current situation of a declining birth rate and ageing population, the following policies are necessary at the national level:
+To establish a survival theory for the socially vulnerable, considering the current situation of a declining birth rate and ageing population, the following policies are necessary at the national level:

-1. Redistribution Policies
+- Redistribution Policies

-1. Education and Health
+- Education and Health

-1. Social Security
+- Social Security

-1. Job Creation
+- Job Creation

 The capitalist economy continues to grow, generating new employment opportunities.
 This provides people with income and means to support their livelihoods.
 Creating a society where people can work regardless of illness, disability, educational background, or work history unlocks the potential of people’s abilities.
 Flexible working hours, teleworking, retraining programmes, and various other methods will be utilised.

-1. Social Enterprises
+- Social Enterprises

 Organisations such as social enterprises and NPOs, which pursue social value alongside profit, contribute to supporting the socially disadvantaged and creating employment.

-1. Review of Immigration Policy
+- Review of Immigration Policy

 Expanding the acceptance of immigrant workers from abroad, alongside domestic labour, is one option.
-This not only supplements the workforce but also brings diversity and new perspectives to society.
+This not only supplements the workforce but also brings diversity and fresh perspectives to society.
 However, decisions should not be based on national character; social security and medical insurance systems are also essential for maintaining public order.
 Measures to counter the declining birth rate are considered necessary to establish the social security system, as they increase consumption tax revenue, securing the system’s funding.

-1. Human Rights
+- Human Rights

 Japan recognises the right to life.
-A society where the dignity of all life is upheld fosters a sense of security across the whole community and helps address the declining birth rate.
-Social support for child-rearing is also essential.
+A society where dignity is upheld for all lives fosters a sense of security across society and helps address the declining birth rate.

-1. Education and Awareness Promote societal understanding and respect for the value of child-rearing and family life.
+Promote societal understanding and respect for the value of child-rearing and family life.
 This includes providing information through educational programmes and media.

 The notion that worthless people should not exist is unnecessary